jmmack/build_clustered_database/collect_reference_genomes/README.md

 ```

 output list of sequences that don’t have a > 97% identity match using get_otus_not_in_hmp.r

+output HMP reference genomes that do have a >97% identity match using get_hmp_in_otus.r

 ## Find matches in the NCBI complete and draft bacterial genomes for the OTUs that don’t match to the HMP data set